DK (automobile)

 The DK was a Danish automobile built as a prototype by S. A. Mathiesen in 1950.
 It was supposed to combine American comfort with European dimensions and economy.
 It featured a chassisless aluminum body, a Heinkel engine and a ZF Friedrichshafen gearbox.
-It remained a prototype, but in 1953 a new, modified version was introduced as the DKR car.
+It remained a prototype, but in 1953 a new, modified version was introduced as the DKR.
 A few dozen were built, until 1954.